WHAT YOU NEED TO KNOW BEFORE AND AFTER A KALEVALA BONESETTING TREATMENT

 For adults the treatment takes roughly 1,5 hours, but it’s good to prepare for two hours to avoid surprises.
 For children the usual treatment length is around one hour, but the same “prepare for an extra half an hour” is a good rule of thumb.

 How should I dress for treatment?

 You can wear the same clothes to a Kalevala bonesetting treatment as you would wear to a full body massage.
 The treatment is done on bare skin.
-There is no special dress code, but short underpants help in treating the muscles in the lower limbs.
+There is no special dress code, but short underpants help in treating the lower limbs.
 For women having a bra that opens from the back makes the treatment a bit easier.
 If you have long hair, having the necessary accessories for a quick ponytail helps.
 Bringing your own loose socks on a treatment is a sign of a true professional.